pravega/pravega-operator/doc/init-containers.md

-## Init Conatiners
+## Init Containers

 Users can mention the details in init containers to perform certain operations before the main container starts.
 This is supported in controller as well as segmentstore.

-To add init containers in segmentstore modify the  Pravega manifest and ensure that following fields are present.
+To add init containers in controller modify the  Pravega manifest and ensure that following fields are present.

 ```
 controller: